redhat-ztp/ztp-cluster-deploy/ai-deploy-cluster-remoteworker/README.md

 - Podman
 - Ansibale
-    - Ansibale modules: community.libvirt, containers.podman and containers.general
+    - Ansibale modules: community.libvirt, containers.podman and community.general

 The playbook needs to be executed in the BM node and config variables are in inventory/hosts.